Tampa Electric's Manatee Viewing Center#8 in Best Things To Do in Tampa

 Recent visitors provided generally favorable reviews for the center, but do note that it's a bit of a drive from downtown Tampa (about 25 miles south).
 Travelers also warned that it can get a bit chilly by the water, especially in the winter (the optimal viewing months), so dress warmly.
 You can visit from Nov.
-1 through April 15 from 10 a.m. to 5 p.m. any day but Thanksgiving, Christmas and Easter.
+1 through April 15 from 10 a.m. to 5 p.m.
+Access is free.
 Visit the center's website for further details.